InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Introduction

 The Mixture-of-Experts (MoE) architecture offers a structured solution to this interference problem.
 As theoretically grounded by~\citep{li2025theory}, MoE mitigates catastrophic forgetting by diversifying its experts to specialize in different tasks, which in turn helps to establish, or at least preserve, task-specific expert circuits and balance the loads across them.
 In the domain of language and multi-modal models, MoE has been extensively studied, leading to established, often task-aware, routing strategies~\citep{wumixture,liu2025beyond,li2024mixlora,gou2023mixture,chenoctavius,wu2025routing,sun2025a,fei2024scalingdiffusiontransformers16}.

 In contrast, its application to diffusion transformers for multi-conditional image generation (e.g. image editing, multi-subject driven generation) remains comparatively underexplored.
-Initial works like ICEdit~\citep{zhang2025context} have adopted conventional token-level routing mechanisms without specializing them for this new problem context.
-This reliance on token-level routing reveals a potential misalignment with the global nature of image generation instructions.
+Initial works like ICEdit~\citep{zhang2025context} use LoRA-MoE adapters with input-dependent routing, but they do not specialize routing for globally instruction-consistent expert assignment across the generated image.
+This reliance on locally varying or input-state-dependent routing reveals a potential misalignment with the global nature of image generation instructions.
 A user's instruction for compositional generation, for instance, to create a scene with ``\textit{A baby crawling on the grass, a white horse grazing nearby, and a football helmet}'' (in Figure~\ref{fig:qual}), establishes a complex set of global semantic relationships.
 In contrast, token-level routing delegates expert selection to each local image patch independently.
 This uncoordinated decision-making process can lead to critical failures, often resulting in subjects that are incoherently rendered, spatially fragmented, or have their specified relationships and attributes ignored entirely.

 To rectify this misalignment, we propose InstructMoLE, a MoLE framework for multi-conditional image generation built upon a novel, globally consistent routing policy.
 The core of our framework is Instruction-Guided Routing (IGR), which conditions expert selection entirely on the global semantics of the user's textual instruction.
 This mechanism ensures that for any given layer of the model, a single, unified ``expert council'' is chosen based on the instruction and broadcast to all spatial locations within that layer.
 This enforces processing consistency at each stage of generation, while critically allowing the model to recruit different sets of specialized experts across different layers, tailoring the computation to the varying levels of abstraction.
 However, the effectiveness of this globally-applied council hinges on the functional diversity of its constituent experts.
 To ensure this diversity and prevent representational collapse, we complement IGR with a novel output-space orthogonality loss.
 This regularizer encourages the learned experts to occupy distinct functional roles, thereby maximizing the compositional power of the selected council.
 Our main contributions are: \begin{itemize} \item We identify a critical challenge in applying MoLE to instruction-based editing and generation: the inherent mismatch between local, token-level routing policies and the global, semantic scope of user instructions.
 To address this, we propose InstructMoLE, a framework centered on Instruction-Guided Routing (IGR), which aligns expert selection with the holistic intent of the instruction.